amsword/amsword.github.io/_posts/2019-12-27-Paper-Reading.md

     - some theory on how to measure the mutual information.

 #### self-supervised pretext task/data
+- CASTing Your Model: Learning to Localize Improves Self-Supervised Representations
+    - arxiv 12/8/2020
+    - two contributions
+        - for data augmentation, crop the positive pairs so that the crop area should be overlapped with the salient regions by at least 30%.
+        - use the saliency map as the supervised signal. loss is measured by the cosine similarity.
+The predicted saliency is measured by the gradient of the inner product between the query image and a masked key image.
+    - the model is pre-trained on coco.
+The data scale is small and might not be enough.
 - Distilling Localization for Self-Supervised Representation Learning
     - arxiv 4/2020
     - idea